-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2011 or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number 333-110979

-SOUTHERN STAR CENTRAL CORP.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-04-3712210 (I.R.S.
-Employer Identification No.)

-4700 Highway 56, Owensboro, Kentucky (Address of principal executive offices)

-42301 (Zip Code)

-Registrant's telephone number, including area code: (270) 852-5000

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer

-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-As of April 29, 2011, there were 100 shares of common stock outstanding.
+QUARTERLY REPORT PURSUANT EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2 TRANSITION REPORT PURSUANT EXCHANGE ACT OF 1934 For the transition period fromt TO SECTION 13 OR 15(d) OF THE SECURITIES Commission on File Number 333-110979 AR CENTRAL CORP.
+Tregistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 04-3712210 (I.R.S.
+Employer Identification No.) 4700 Highway 56, Owensboro, Kentucky (Address of principal executive offices) 42301 (Zip Code) Registrant's telephone nur mber, including area code: (270) 852-5000 Securito file ities Exchange Act of 1934 during the preceding such reports), and (2) has been subject to such findicate by check mark whether the registrant has Interactive Data File required to be submitted and er) during the preceding 12 months (or for such such such such such such such such 1) has filed all reports required to be filed by Section 13 or 15(d) of the 12 months (or for such shorter period that the registrant was required iling requirements for the past 90 days.
+Yes No smalle large accelerated filer, an accelerated filer, a non-accelerated filer, or a accelerated filer," "accelerated filer" and "smaller reporting company" in Large accelerated filer □ Non-accelerated filer 区 (Do not check if a smaller reporting company) Accelerated filer □ Smaller reporting company □ Yes [Indicate by check mark whether the registrant is No No □ a shell company (as defined in Rule 12b-2 of the Exchange Act).
+As of May 8, 2012, registrant had 100 shares of co mmon stock outstanding.

-TABLE OF CONTENTS 2011 FORM 10-Q FOR THE QUARTERLY PERIOD ENDED March 31, 2011 SOUTHERN STAR CENTRAL CORP.
+TABLE OF CONTENTS 2012 FORM 10-Q FOR THE QUARTERLY PERIOD ENDED March 31, 2012 SOUTHERN STAR CENTRAL CORP.